rebremer/blog-snapshotbackup-azuredatalake/Readme.md

 ![High level overview](images/high_level_overview.png "High level overview")

-Three scripts are created:
+To support data lake snapshots and incremental backup creation, three types of scripts are used:

 - Event based script triggered by Producer when data is ingested/modified (see HttpSnapshotIncBackupContainerProducer as Azure Function)
 - Time based script triggered by Admin to reconcile missing snapshots/incremental backups (see HttpSnapshotIncBackupStorageReconciliation)
 - Queue trigger script that created incremental backups using ADFv2 (see QueueCreateBlobBackupADFv2)

 Notice that [blob snapshots](https://docs.microsoft.com/en-us/rest/api/storageservices/creating-a-snapshot-of-a-blob) are only supported in regular storage accounts and are not yet supported in ADLSgen2 (but is expected to become available in ADLSgen2, too).
-Scripts are therefore based on regular storage accounts, see explanation below.
+Scripts are therefore based on regular storage accounts, detailed explanation of the scripts can be found below.

 ### 1. HttpSnapshotIncBackupContainerProducer
 - Script checks for modified/new blobs in a container of a storage account.
 In case it detects a modified/new blob, it creates a blob snapshot and adds a backup request message to the storage queue.
 Backup request message only contains metadata of the modified blob.
 Snapshot creation is a cheap operation O(1) and is done synchroneously by the script, whereas backup creation is an expensive operation and is done asynchroneously using queues and ADFv2.